-- Parents/guardians are responsible to make sure their children get to and from the designated stop safely and timely. - Parents/guardians are responsible for selecting their children's walking routes to and from bus stops, and home. - Parents/guardians are responsible for providing supervision that is appropriate to the student's age, maturity and conditions that exist on the walk route. - Parents/guardians should know their children's bus number and stop location. - Parents/guardians shall know the bus rules and review them with their children.
+- Parents/guardians are responsible to make sure their children get to and from the designated stop safely and timely. - Parents/guardians are responsible for selecting their children's walking routes to and from bus stops, and home. - Parents/guardians are responsible for providing supervision that is appropriate to the student's age, maturity and conditions that exist on the walk route. - Parents/guardians are fully responsible for their student's behavior, property damage, vandalism, and/or any other issues that may occur at and around the CMS bus stop. - Parents/guardians should know their children's bus number and stop location. - Parents/guardians shall know the bus rules and review them with their children.